 Thefts from vehicles occur just as much on commercial properties as they do in residential neighborhoods.
 Some of the best parking areas for thieves to target are parking lots at hotels and resorts, since most tourists carry cash and will likely have GPS devices and other electronics in the vehicle with them on their trip.

-Here is a free PDF poster that you can print out, leave in your glove box and put on the dashboard of your locked car that will deter criminals from targeting your vehicle.
+Here is a free PDF poster that you can print out, leave in your glove box and put on the dashboard of your locked car that may deter criminals from targeting your vehicle and smashing your car windows.
 [Click here to Download]